-House Passes Landmark Bill to Protect Same-Sex Marriages, Sending It to Biden's Desk - NewsBreak
+House passes landmark bill to protect same-sex marriages, sending it to Biden's desk - NewsBreak

 Less than 48 hours after securing a 51-seat Senate majority, 1 veteran Democratic Senator has announced their decision to abandon the party.
 Sources believe there will be at least 1 more.

-Here are the 12 Senate Republicans who helped pass same-sex marriage bill
+Here are the 39 House Republicans who backed the same-sex marriage bill

+Thirty-nine House Republicans joined all Democrats in passing a bill on Thursday that enshrines protections for same-sex marriage on the federal level, sending the legislation to President Biden’s desk for final approval.
+The measure, titled the Respect for Marriage Act, passed in a 258-169-1 vote.
+All Democrats supported the measure and one Republican — Rep. Burgess…

 Democrats succumb to political reality on same-sex marriage bill